wordlesstruth/wordlesstruth/README.md

 # About

-- I’m @wordlesstruth, a software engineer interested in a whole array of things
+- I’m @wordlesstruth, a software engineer interested in a whole array of things.
+- I use gitlab for work so I don't have a ton of green squares. 🟩